 The airport's unguarded paid parking areas have sufficient capacity for parking your car.
 There are separate car parks for both short stay and long stay parking.

-Parking plan at Tallinn Airport:
+Parking and traffic arrangements at Tallinn Airport:

 Click on the plan to enlarge.